 The Nevada Governor and Attorney General announced that they would take no further action in the case, clearing the way for the freedom to marry.

 While the case worked its way through courts, marriage supporters from across the state joined together to form Freedom Nevada, a campaign designed to amplify the conversation about the freedom to marry for all loving, committed couples in the state.

 In 2002, anti-gay forces in Nevada pushed through Question 2, a constitutional amendment that excludes same-sex couples from marriage.

 On May 26, 2009, Nevada Governor Jim Gibbons vetoed a domestic partnership bill that had been previously approved by the state House and Senate.
 On May 31, however, a two-thirds majority of Nevada legislators voted to overrule the Governor's veto, creating broad domestic partnerships, which provide many - but not all - of the protections and responsibilities that the freedom to marry affords.

-POLLING DATA: A February 2013 poll from the Retail Association of Nevada found that 54 percent of people in Nevada support removing the so-called Protection of Marriage provision from the Nevada Constitution, which prohibits marriages between same-sex couples in the state.
-Just 43 percent of those surveyed oppose removing the provision.
+An October 2013 poll from Moore Information found that 57 percent of people in Nevada support removing the so-called Protection of Marriage provision from the Nevada Constitution, which prohibits marriages between same-sex couples in the state.
+Just 36 percent of those surveyed oppose removing the provision.

 - The Progressive Leadership Alliance of Nevada brings together diverse organizations to make transformational change in Nevada.